 Ca. 63000 km² between 74° and 81° N, distance from northernmost point Ross Island (Rossøya) to North Pole is about 1000 km, and the southernmost point South Cape (Sørkapp) is about 1000 km southwards to the North Cape of mainland Norway.
 Due to the extreme northern position, the sun does never set from April 20th to August 24th (midnight sun, polar day), while it never rises between October 28th and February 16th (polar night).

 60 % of the land mass is covered by ice and the soil is frozen deep down all year round (permafrost), except of a thin active layer on top, which melts up during summers.
 Only 10 % of the land surface are covered by dense tundra vegetation.
-Wildlife: about 10,000 wild reindeer, 3000 polar bears, and an unknown number of polar foxes, walruses, seals and masses of birds in summer.
-During summer, the snow melts away completely in the lower parts and the sensitive tundra vegetation has just a few months for growing and flowering.
+This is the home to a vast number of wildlife: wild reindeer, polar bears, polar foxes, walruses, seals and masses of birds in summer.
+During summer, the snow melts away completely in the lower parts and the tundra vegetation has just a few weeks for growing and flowering.

 The average temperature in summer is not below freezing point, but still < 10ºC.
 When it is wind still and sunny, you can find yourself a nice spot in the sun and relax.
 Unfortunately, this happens not very often.
 Most of of the time it is very windy and the wind chill factor makes it really cold.
 For camping you need a wind stable tent!
 Also sleeping-bag manufacturer informations are sometimes quite optimistic.
 Therefore, a sleeping-bag, which is good down to -10° C according to the producer, should be sufficient even for possible minimal frost.
 Please note: The sun does not set from April 19. - August 24.
 If you have difficulties with sleeping when light, we recommend to bring a sleeping mask.